 The Privacy Code of Practice for Local Government Council Policy The Code makes no provision to depart from this principle.
 The steps taken to comply with section 16 will depend on the age of the information, its likelihood of change and the particular function for which the information was collected.
 The more significant the information, the greater the necessity that checks to ensure its accuracy and currency be undertaken prior to its use.
+This however does not detract from the obligation on Council to take such steps as are reasonable to ensure that any personal information being used is accurate before using it.
 For example, each employee's record should be updated when there is any change of circumstances or when the employee's contact details change.